TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Extbase/Reference/FileUpload.rst

    In that case, validators can be used for custom UploadedFile objects to specify restrictions on file types, file sizes and image dimensions.

-*  Use (or better: adapt) a more complex implementation by using Extbase TypeConverters, as provided by `Helmut Hummel's EXT:upload_example <https://github.com/helhum/upload_example>`__.
+*  Using (or better: adapting) a more complex implementation by using Extbase TypeConverters, as provided by `Helmut Hummel's EXT:upload_example <https://github.com/helhum/upload_example>`__.
    This extension is no longer maintained and will not work without larger adaptation for TYPO3 v12 compatibility.